Sonopa/weather/README.md

 **Weatherapp solution return.
-Run with `docker-compose up --build`.
+Add .env file containing your environment variables and run with `docker-compose up --build`.
 Currently done excercises are the mandatory ones and the first three of the optional ones.**

 # Weatherapp